rahul444/proj1/answers.md

 # The controller returns a random pokemon from the list of pokemon with a trainer field of nil.
 The common factor is that the trainer field must be nil.

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.
+# It is giving the paramater id: @pokemon to the path /capture.
+This gives the current pokemon's id.
+It also sets the the HTTP request to patch.

 # Question 3: What would you name your own Pokemon?